esmBot/esmBot/docs/setup.md

 !!! info

     You'll need to run Lavalink alongside the bot in order to use it.
-There are a few methods to do this, such as the `screen` command, creating a new systemd service, or simply just opening a new terminal session alongside your current one.
+There are a few methods to do this, such as the `screen` command, creating a new systemd service, or opening a new terminal session alongside your current one.

 ---